owntheweb/alexa-iss/README.md

-# International Space Station (ISS) Alexa Skill
+# ISS Tracker Alexa Skill

 ![ISS skill icon](https://raw.githubusercontent.com/owntheweb/alexa-iss/master/source/graphics/alexaISSIcon108.jpg)

 ## Overview

 Where is the International Space Station right now?
-The International Space Station (ISS) Alexa Skill will tell you its longitude, latitude, speed, altitude and nearby geographical features as it orbits around the Earth faster than a speeding bullet.
+The ISS Tracker Alexa Skill will tell you its longitude, latitude, speed, altitude and nearby geographical features as it orbits around the Earth faster than a speeding bullet.

-The ISS skill was created as part of an entry for the "Hey Alexa!
-The Amazon Alexa Skill Contest" at [Hackster.io](http://hackster.io) (contest entry link coming soon).
-With that, it has been posted here for your benefit.
-Contributions to improve the skill are also welcome.

-This skill was also created in an effort to better understand Amazon Web Services (AWS) Lambda functions, AWS Simple Storage Service (S3), AWS DynamoDB and AWS security policies and Node.js.
+This skill was created in an effort to better understand Amazon Web Services (AWS) Lambda functions, AWS Simple Storage Service (S3), AWS DynamoDB, AWS EC2, AWS security policies and Node.js.
+Additional contributions are welcome!

 ## Support